tsleng93/SchoolReopeningStrategies/README.md

 ## Model functions
 The function 'interactingyeargroups.m' is the main function of the model, simulating the spread of infection in a secondary school over the course of a half term.

+The function 'Interactingyeargroups_externalinfection.m' is a function used within the main function to simulate external infections to pupils.

 The functions 'Modeloutputs.m' and 'Moremodeloutputs.m' extract key quantities from the 'history' output of the schools model, such as prevalence, total infected over a half term, absences, and testing volume.
 The specific outputs are described in comments within the .m files.